varghese00/Nest_Api_server/README.md

 I could have done better but it was really draining especially working with google api and getting the tokens working to make the calls to nest api.

 ***Ignore html,css and templates,static folders and files !!
+Json files are for reference purposes !